 In addition to look-alike domains, cybercriminals also forge email sender addresses without actually registering the impersonated domain, otherwise known as domain spoofing.
 In domain spoofing attacks the brand is not impersonated by the domain itself, but rather the display name.

-The most three most common domain spoofing types are the following:
+The most three most common domain spoofing types are:

 In this report, we took a look at the volume of email spoofing attacks during the last month of Q2.
 At this time, display names impersonating a well-known brand such as Microsoft or Google made up 62.36% of attacks.

-Domain impersonation is a key component to the success of online threats.
-Understanding how a look-alike domain might manifest and the type of content it may host is critical to early detection and removal.
+Domain impersonation is a critical factor in the success of many online threats.
+Understanding how look-alike domains appear and the types of content they host is essential for early detection and swift removal.

-Fortra offers solutions that protect your brand from domain impersonation and lookalike attacks.
+Fortra provides advanced solutions to safeguard your brand against domain impersonation and look-alike threats.